Movies-By-the-Sea/mbts-backend/endpoints.md

 JSON Response:

     {
-        message: "query successful",
+        remarks: "Query successful",
-        request:
+        size   : <number-of-fields-returned>
-        {
+        request: {
             type: "GET",
-            url : process.env.SERVER + "/instagram" + "/insights",
+            auth: <access-level-of-user>,
+            URL : "/instagram/insights",
-            body:
+            body: <contents-of-request-body>
-            {
-                uid: <user-uid>
-            }
         },
-        response :
-        {
-            size    : <array-size-of-insights>,
-            insights: <array-of-insights>
+        response: <array-of-different-insights>
     }
-    }

 ---

 ## Admin Routes

-These routes can be used to manage the users and their access and control over the API.
+1. These routes can be used to manage the users and their access and control over the API.
+2. Only users with access level 5 can use these routes.

 ---

-### Get all Users
+### Get All Users
 **ACCESS LEVEL : 5**

 This route will get all the users in the database with their complete info and access Levels.